SITE-Capstone/capstone_plan/planning/user_stories.md

 Novice:

-- Kelly is a highschool student studying econonmics in school who would like to learn about investing in cryto currencies but isn't old enough to open an account and doesn't know where to start her learning journey.
+- Kelly is a highschool student studying econonmics in San Diego who would like to learn about investing in cryto currencies but isn't old enough to open an account and doesn't know where to start her learning journey.
 Kelly would like a platform that would help guide her in her crypto learning journey and prepare her to become a crypto investor when she is ready to invest.
+She spends plenty of her time on her phone while riding the bus and would like to be able to learn on the go with quick easily digestible lessons.

-- Michael is an experienced index fund and stock investor who doesn't trust crypto currencies and is weary of all the mixed information about crypo currencies.
+- Michael a 27 year old experienced index fund and stock investor from New York City who doesn't trust crypto currencies and is weary of all the mixed information about crypo currencies.
 Michael wants to learn more about the fundamentals of crypto currencies so that he can understand crypto currencies and feel safer about investing his money.
+He would like to be introduced to different coins with some details on where to find more information on his desktop browser.

 Experienced: